bu-ddosi-team/Socket_Test/LT Server Unix/LT Server Console U2/ReadMe.txt

 -------------------------------------------------------------------------------------
 Information Regarding Packet Format-------------------------------------------------- The packet is composed of three sections.
 The first section is the message type, which is represented by the first character of the packet.
+Size of this is 1 byte.
 The second section is the address location, which is represented by the second character of the packet.
+Size of this is 1 byte.
 The third section is the data section.
 It composes of the rest of the packet.
+Size of each individual sample of data from both channels is 4 bytes, with each channel taking 2 bytes.

 -------------------------------------------------------------------------------------